Damocles-fr/PPJF/README.md

 - This also allows to use the Optional feature to start Jellyfin server automatically while launching the web interface and to stop jellyfin server after closing the window.
 ---

-# Jellyfin with PotPlayer – PPJF - INSTALLATION  ##
+# INSTALLATION - PPJF - Jellyfin with PotPlayer ##
 ## Installation Steps

 - Steps 1 to 6 are required.